nf-core/metapep/docs/output.md

 * `figures/`
     * `entity_binding_ratios/`
-        * `entity_binding_ratios.allele_*.tsv`: Plots the entity binding ratios per allele.
-Contains condition_name, binding_rate and entity_weight.
+        * `entity_binding_ratios.allele_*.tsv`: data tables for plotting the entity binding ratios per allele.
+Contain condition_name, binding_rate and entity_weight.
 The binding rate is calculated per entity as number of binders divided by total number of peptides.
 Multiple occurences of peptides within one protein are not counted.
-    * `entity_binding_ratios.*.pdf`: box plot showing the binding ratios per condition and entity.
+    * `entity_binding_ratios.*.pdf`: plots the entity binding ratio per allele.
+Contains box plot showing the binding ratios per condition and entity.
-    * `entity_binding_ratios.with_points.*.pdf`: box plot showing the binding ratios per condition and entity.
+    * `entity_binding_ratios.with_points.*.pdf`: plots the entity binding ratio per allele.
+Contains box plot showing the binding ratios per condition and entity.
 Each point corresponds to one entity (contig or taxon, depending on input type).
     * `prediction_scores/`
-        * `prediction_scores.allele_*.tsv`: Contains prediction_score, condition_name and weight_sum.
+        * `prediction_scores.allele_*.tsv`: data tables for plotting the prediction scores per allele.
+Contain prediction_score, condition_name and weight_sum.
 The weight_sum is calculated as the sum of all weights that belong to the entites the peptide is contained in.
-    * `prediction_score_distribution.*.pdf`: weighted violin plot showing the distribution of prediction scores per condition.
+    * `prediction_score_distribution.*.pdf`: plots the score distribution per allele.
+Contains weighted violin plot showing the distribution of prediction scores per condition.

 </details>